 First on CNN: New NFL initiative aims to help minority businesses get contracts

-The National Football League will launch a new program aimed at increasing the number of minority- and women-owned businesses that work with the league throughout the year.
+The National Football League launched a new program aimed at increasing the number of minority- and women-owned businesses that work with the league throughout the year.

-The initiative, called NFL Source, will be announced during the league’s spring meeting in Nashville on Tuesday and aims to encourage teams to reinvest in their communities by doing business with underrepresented populations.
+The initiative, called NFL Source, was announced during the league’s spring meeting in Nashville on Tuesday and aims to encourage teams to reinvest in their communities by doing business with underrepresented populations.

 Jonathan Beane, senior vice president and chief diversity & inclusion officer at the NFL, told CNN the program will be its most expansive diversity, equity and inclusion initiative to date and will touch “on the whole ecosystem of the National Football League.”